 Okay, that statement isn’t really true.
 The beloved Kabukiza Theater has re-opened after a huge renovation but Michiko didn’t really attend.
-She is a fictional character from my book, Meanie Bea’.
+She is a fictional character from my book, Bumbling Bea’.
 However, if she could, Michiko would be there along with the thousands of other lovers of Kabuki Theater.
 I bet she would be first in line!

 In the beginning, women played the roles.
-Apparently, it was very popular (kind of like Shakespeare and his plays) and people of all walks of life attended.
+It was very popular (kind of like Shakespeare and his plays) and people of all walks of life attended.
 But many of the women who performed in the Kabuki were…shall we say, “ladies of the night” and the government thought that it was inappropriate for them to be such a public sensation.
-The men took over the roles and that’s how it has been performed since then.
-Figures…

 The stories dramatized through Kabuki were very elaborate (like fairy tales or myths) and included male and female characters.
 The men portrayed everything from dragons to women’s roles.
 You should see them!
 They are amazing.

 Michiko’s uncle is a celebrated Onegata actor in the Kabuki.
 Traditionally, when someone performs Kabuki Theater they have inherited their part from a family member.
 Usually, Kabuki is passed from one family generation to the next.
 Except in Michiko’s family, there is no male in which to pass the art form.
 (It is at this point that Michiko would stand up and say, “I will play the part!
 I want to be a Kabuki actor!”)

 They argue about BIG things.
 Michiko’s mother thinks performing in theater is frivolous and a waste of Michiko’s time.
 She wants Michiko to study more intellectual pursuits, like music and science.
 Michiko has two challenges: wanting to perform in a theater that doesn’t include women and trying to follow her own dreams and not her mother’s.